ovide/translatable/tests/functional/README.md

-- there are 2 main databases with a few tables, some tables are managed with different backend adapters:htop
+- there are 2 main databases with a few tables, some tables are managed with different backend adapters:

 1. translatable
   - table1    Model (same database)